infobloxopen/universal-ddi-ansible/README.md

 ### Migration from Legacy Modules

 We recommend migrating from the legacy B1DDI Collection since they will be deprecated in the near future.
 Please expect a few breaking changes while migrating from legacy modules to the new collection modules.
 A migration guide will be published soon to help you with the migration process.

+### Plugin Documentation

+The complete information regarding the collection and the supported modules can be found in the [documentation](https://docs.ansible.com/ansible/latest/collections/infoblox/universal_ddi/index.html).

 ## Installation